leaf-ai/studio-go-runner/docs/ci.md

 ## Internet based registra build images

+### quay.io account

-The first step is to create or login to an account on hub.docker.com.
-When creating an account it is best to ensure before starting that you have a browser window open to github.com using the account that you wish to use for accessing code on github to prevent any unintended accesses to private repositories.
-As you create the account on you can choose to link it automatically to github granting application access from docker to your github authorized applications.
-This is needed in order that docker can poll your projects for any pushed git commit changes in order to trigger image building.
+The first step is to create or login to an account on quay.io.
+When creating an account it is best to ensure before starting that you have a browser window open to github.com using the account that you wish to use for accessing code on github to prevent any unintended accesses to private repositories from other github accounts.
+As you create the account on quay.io you can choose to link it automatically to github granting application access from docker to your github authorized applications.
+This is needed in order that docker can poll your projects for any pushed git commit changes in order to trigger image building, if you choose to use that feature.

 Having logged in you can now create a repository using the "Create Repository +" button at the top right corner of your web page underneath the account related drop down menu.